MdSamsuzzohaShayon/springboot-java-microservices/README.md

  - Actuator links __http://localhost:8080/actuator__
  - using the HAL browser, we'll explore our REST API and discover how to traverse the data contained within. __http://localhost:8080/actuator__
  - Process of creating a simple web application with [resources](https://docs.spring.io/spring-security/reference/index.html) that are protected by [Spring Security](https://spring.io/guides/gs/securing-web/).
 Spring Security is a framework that provides authentication, authorization, and protection against common attacks.
 Spring security password can be found on the console
+ - [Filter chain](https://docs.spring.io/spring-security/reference/servlet/architecture.html#servlet-securityfilterchain) 1) all requests should be authenticated 2) If the request is not authenticated, a web page shown 3) CSRF on POST and PUT
  - Make a request with basic auth in order to access protected route `curl --location 'http://localhost:8080/jpa/users' --header 'Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ='`

 ### Jpa and hidernate